practicalli/clojure/using-data-structures/sequences.md

                   :call-for-papers false}})
 ```

-Lets call the data structre and see what it evaluates too, it should not be a surprise
+Lets call the data structure and see what it evaluates too, it should not be a surprise
 ```
 dev-event-details
 ```